DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ***BUT!***\
 There is another problem that you may have spotted.
 Our `playerHealth` variable doesn't exist.\
 "Add it as a parameter", you say.\
 Sadly that will not work.
 This is beyond the scope of our lesson but basically the variable we pass into a function (`func(varToPass);`) and the variable the function uses (`func(int myVar)`) are **not** the same.
-So if we edit the var inside the function the one we passed in will not change.
+So, if we edit the var inside the function the one we passed in will not change.

 Let's move on and finish up this function.